aidenlab/hic-format/HiCFormatV9.md

 #### Intrachromosomal Block matrix representation

 For intrachromosomal matrices, blocks are stored in a rotated manner, with the axes defined along the diagonal and perpendicular to the diagonal.
-A visual example of this is included at https://bcm.box.com/v/hic-file-version-9
+A visual example of this is included at [https://bcm.box.com/v/hic-file-version-9](https://bcm.box.com/v/hic-file-version-9)

 Furthermore, the block size increases by a factor of 2 along the anti-diagonal axis, as the number of contacts also decrease further from the diagonal.
-This allows for a natural and dynamic block size to decrease overal file size.
+This allows for a natural and dynamic block size to decrease overall file size.

 The spatial unit for a block is a still a ```bin```, which can be still computed from a genomic position with the formula